Braxton-Hicks vs. Prodomal Labor

 What Is Prodromal Labor?

 Prodromal labor is usually what gets you to call the midwife or get in the car and head for the hospital.
 These contractions are stronger and may cause you to pause or take a deep breath.
 It certainly feels like real labor, because it is!
 But it’s not time to call the doctor quite yet.
-Like I said, you can start feeling these as early as 8 months pregnant or sometimes even sooner.
+As I said, you can start feeling these as early as 8 months pregnant or sometimes even sooner.
 Unfortunately, prodromal labor, which is a natural stage in pregnancy, usually takes women to the hospital, where they start Pitocin because their labor isn’t progressing, and things tumble into an emergency C-section from there.

 Please don’t rush it.
 I promise that you won't have to ask someone when it really is time.
-When the REAL THING starts up, you’ll likely have a while anyways to prepare, especially if it’s your first baby, until it’s show time for the baby.
+When the REAL THING starts up, you’ll likely have a while anyways to prepare, especially if it’s your first baby, until it’s showtime for the baby.
 Prodromal literally means pre-labor.
 I don’t mean pre-term, I just mean the beginning stages.